psycore8/sharkjack-payloads/README.md

 ### Staged Example

-**Example scenario: your payload downloads a script and the executes it on a target machine.**
+**Example scenario: your payload downloads a script and then executes it on a target machine.**
 - Include the script in the directory with your payload
 - Provide instructions for the user to move the script to the appropriate hosting service.
 - Provide a bash variable with the placeholder example.com for the user to easily configure once they have hosted the script